Nozbe/Michael.team/en/_posts/2024-10-23-notebooklm.md

 4. I downloaded the audio file, imported to the Garage Band on my iPad.
 5. I recorded intro in QuickTime on my Mac using my [podcasting setup and microphone](/streaming/) and also saved this file in iCloud and imported it to Garageband on the iPad.
 6. I glued the two files together in Garageband and exported the project as an audiofile.
-7. I created an episode in [Transistor.fm](https://teamproductivity.transistor.fm) where we host also [NoOffice podcast](/noofficefm) and [The Podcast](/podcast) and that's it!
+7. I created an episode in **Transistor.fm** where we host also [NoOffice podcast](/noofficefm) and that's it!
 Done.

 ![{{ page.title }} garageband](/img/notebooklm-garageband.jpg)

 ## What's the conversation like?

-Just [subscribe to my "Team Productivity" podcast][t] to listen to the latest episode and the future ones.
+Just [subscribe to my "The Podcast"](/podcast) to listen to the latest episode and the future ones.

 > Wait, future ones?
 Will I be publishing more?
 Hell yes!